 While member health status has no effect on eligibility for membership, there are limitations on medical cost sharing for some conditions that existed prior to a member’s effective date.
-Member needs that do not qualify for medical cost sharing may still be met, whether in whole or in part, through the special needs sharing program associated with Additional Giving (see section titled Additional Giving).
+Member need requests that do not qualify for medical cost sharing may still be met, whether in whole or in part, through the Additional Giving sharing program (see section titled Additional Giving).

 Zion Health offers different enrollment types for individuals and families.
 Monthly contributions are based on the enrollment type, initial unshareable amount, and member age.
 This section outlines the different household memberships and who is eligible for enrollment therein.